-First, the law grants the personal status judge11 the authority to offer reconciliation to the parties involved in the execution process.
-The judge is also empowered to approve settlement agreements reached between the parties regarding the execution of the enforcement document, even if such agreements contradict the enforcement document or the decree executed under it, provided that they do not compromise the interests of the wards.12
+First, the law grants the personal status judge the authority to offer reconciliation to the parties involved in the execution process.
+The judge is also empowered to approve settlement agreements reached between the parties regarding the execution of the enforcement document, even if such agreements contradict the enforcement document or the decree executed under it, provided that they do not compromise the interests of the wards.

 This apparent encroachment on the enforcement document or the decree-by allowing parties to agree on matters contrary to its provisions-seems superficial.
-This is because the
+This is because the lawsuit and the judgment remain the property of the litigants, allowing the party in whose favour the judgment was issued to waive the rights awarded to them if they so wish.
+Moreover, both parties have the right to agree to depart from the terms of the judgment and

-10 Ivy Daure et Souad Yadini, 'Le dialogue entre une juge et une psychologue' (2020) 373(1) Le Journal des psychologues 18, doi:10.3917/jdp.373.0018.
+Ivy Daure et Souad Yadini, 'Le dialogue entre une juge et une psychologue' (2020) 373(1) Le Journal des psychologues 18, doi:10.3917/jdp.373.0018.